 Jesus demands a verdict

-There are only three options — he was a deceiver (Matt.
-27:63) or mad (John 8:52) or "my Lord and my God" (John 20:28).
-The one thing that is not open to us is to say he was just a good man.
-The challenge was well understood by Pilate, though he made the wrong choice: "What shall I do with Jesus?"
-(Matt.
-27:22).
-The wise response is to "receive him" and so enter the family of God (John 1:12-13).
+There are only three options — he was a deceiver (Matthew 27:63) or crazy (John 8:52) or “my Lord and my God” (John 20:28).
+The one thing that is not open to us is to say he was just “a good man.”
+The challenge was well understood by Pilate, though he made the wrong choice: “What shall I do with Jesus?”
+(Matthew 27:22).
+The wise response is to “receive him” and so to accept that we belong in the family of God (John 1:12-13).

 Verse to learn